 See How Zotero Support Works for more information.

 If you want in-person help, most university libraries offer Zotero instruction and support.
 It might even be enough to ask a technically inclined friend or colleague to read through the detailed documentation we provide on many topics.

 But if you’re still committed to telephone- or email-based support, you’ll need to look elsewhere.

 Ready to try Zotero?

 - Other reference managers go through long periods of little to no development that disrupt productivity and even prevent access to research data.
-For example, EndNote didn’t support Word 2016 until 7 months after its release.
+For example, EndNote didn’t support Word 2016 for Mac until 7 months after its release.
 Mendeley has taken years to support the latest versions of macOS, and took two months to address reports of PDFs disappearing from users’ libraries.

 - Mendeley encrypts your database, preventing you from exporting your data in full to other tools and even from accessing your data at all if you can’t open the program.
 EndNote has claimed that no one can open EndNote files without their software.

 - Mendeley, RefWorks, Papers, and Paperpile are proprietary and closed source, yet they depend on open-source software created by the Zotero community.
 All use the citation processor that was developed to enhance Zotero’s citation abilities.
 Most of the thousands of citation styles they offer were requested or created by Zotero users.
 The Mendeley word processor plugin is based on an early version of Zotero’s plugin.
 RefWorks uses Zotero’s site translators to enable saving bibliographic data from a browser.
 By using Zotero, you’ll get better support and earlier updates, as well as the chance to influence the development of these tools.